shipcloud/shipcloud-developer-portal/examples/index.md

 __Requirements:__

 - Maximum cash on delivery amount and liability limit: € 2,500
+- The Currency has to be EUR
-- The sender has to be located in Germany
+- The sender has to be located in Germany or Austria
 - The recipient has to be located in Germany or Austria
 - You'll have to use your own contract with the carrier
 - Only available when using GLS Web API integration